filipe7rito/frontend-hiring-test/documentation/CI_CD_plan.md

 ### Micro frontends architechture

-With a Micro frontend architecture we could work in the following way:
+With a Micro frontend architecture assuming that the application would be splitted by domain, we would only work on that business domain repository.

 1. Open a `feature` PR against `master`
    - On the PR we would run our CI steps [example](https://github.com/filipe7rito/frontend-hiring-test/pull/1)